venj/Clipy/Readme.markdown

 Clipboard history management app for Windows.

 Main features are basically usable.
-Settings pane and keyboard shortcut is not available yet.
+Settings pane and keyboard shortcuts are not available yet.

 ![Screenshot](screenshot.png)